 Technology partners are a diverse group that usually overlap with other partner types, most often networks.
 These companies enable subscription-based services to use specialized channels to acquire or engage consumers.

 For instance, you could work with UpSellit, a technology partner that increases conversions through site abandonment strategies.
 Or you could partner with Fluent, which specializes in first-party mobile data, to connect with more smartphone users.
 Other technology companies like SOVRN overlap with content partners to provide monetization tools for both publishers and the advertisers who work with them.

 Examples of TUNE technology partners: Fluent, SOVRN, RevLifter, Rokt, Appreciate, Siteplug, UpSellit, Cybba, Taboola, and Honey.

-With more people opting to shop online from the safety of their homes, brands have to do everything they can in 2021 to stand out in a digital world crowded with ads and offers.
+With more people opting to shop online from the safety of their homes, brands have to do everything they can today to stand out in a digital world crowded with ads and offers.